sssa-teleoperation/teleoperation-docs/docs/tutorial.md

 ``` bash
 newgrp docker
 ```
-and now starting a container is way simpler
+and now starting a container is way simpler.
+To apply to all system reboot your pc.
 ``` bash
 docker run hello-world
 ```